EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 WHERE  s.order_date < c.join_date
 GROUP  BY s.customer_id
 ```
+#### Result
 ![image](https://user-images.githubusercontent.com/94410139/158038247-42d3c14b-2d0d-47ba-bf40-e82b78b2a39d.png)

 #

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

+- Every $1 = 10 points
+- For sushi $1 = 20 points (2 x 10)
+- We want to SUM each customers points.
+  - One way to do this is using the `SUM funcion with a CASE statement`:
+       - When the product name is sushi then multiply the price by 20, when not then multiply it by 10
+       - Then sum all the points

 ```sql
 SELECT s.customer_id,